noahsc0tt/dotfiles/.config/taskell/lists/nv.md

 - lualine
     * [ ] path trimming
     * [ ] operator pending mode showing keys
+- bufferline allow different sizing if name of buffer is short
 - fugitive
     * [ ] no enter to continue
 - clients